How to Write Research Methodology

 In this step, you should provide a clear explanation of the interview process which you will use for collecting information about the topic directly from participants.
-It is important for you to describe how you have selected participants, the number of participants you will involve in the study, type of interview that you will conduct for conducting an investigation.
+You need to describe how you have selected participants, the number of participants you will involve in the study, type of interview that you will conduct for conducting an investigation.

 - Participant observation

-Here, you need to provide a description of how, where, and when the observation activity researcher will perform.
+Here, you need to describe how, where, and when the observation activity researcher will perform.
 It is a step where you should define the community that you will observe.
 You should also provide an explanation of the procedure you will use for recording data.

 - Existing data

 You need to provide explanations about the way you have made the selection of case study materials.
-While providing the explanation for the selection of case study material you need to emphasize analysis.
+While explaining the selection of case study material you need to emphasize analysis.
 You should clearly define the type of material you will analyze and the process you will use for the accumulation of facts.